handeyeco/fun-with-midi/README.md

 The code is much more concise as it takes the code from the last example and cuts a lot away from it.
 We're only going to use the pots here:

 - One pot will control which CC to control.
 For instance on the Hydrasynth, filter 1 cutoff is MIDI CC 74 and LFO 1 rate is MIDI CC 72.
+Your synth's manual should tell you what CC controls what parameter.
 - The other pot will control the value of the MIDI CC.
 Most of MIDI works with 7 bits which gives us a range between 0 and 127 (128 steps).

 First we import FortySevenEffects' MIDI library (https://github.com/FortySevenEffects/arduino_midi_library) and initialize it: